joey/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 kite.entityParser        avro     Parser that turns Flume ``Events`` into Kite entities.
-                                  Valid values are ``avro`` and the fully-qualified class name of an implementation of the ``EntityParser.Builder`` interface. kite.failurePolicy       retry    Policy that handles non-recoverable erros such as a missing ``Schema`` in the ``Event`` header.
+                                  Valid values are ``avro`` and the fully-qualified class name of an implementation of the ``EntityParser.Builder`` interface. kite.failurePolicy       retry    Policy that handles non-recoverable errors such as a missing ``Schema`` in the ``Event`` header.
 The default value, ``retry``, will fail the current batch and try again which matches the old behavior.
-Other valid values are ``save``, which will write the raw ``Event`` to the ``kite.error.dataset.uri`` dataset, and the fully-qualified class name of an implementation of the ``FailurePolicy.Builder`` interface. kite.error.dataset.uri   --       URI of the dataset failed events are saved when ``kite.failurePolicy`` is set to ``save``. **Required** when the ``kite.failurePolicy`` is set to ``save``. auth.kerberosPrincipal   --       Kerberos user principal for secure authentication to HDFS
+Other valid values are ``save``, which will write the raw ``Event`` to the ``kite.error.dataset.uri`` dataset, and the fully-qualified class name of an implementation of the ``FailurePolicy.Builder`` interface. kite.error.dataset.uri   --       URI of the dataset where failed events are saved when ``kite.failurePolicy`` is set to ``save``. **Required** when the ``kite.failurePolicy`` is set to ``save``. auth.kerberosPrincipal   --       Kerberos user principal for secure authentication to HDFS